Select your question

 If I owe tax to HMRC when will I need to pay this?

-All tax due to HMRC needs to be paid in full by 31st January each year at the latest.
-For the 2018/19 tax year, your UK tax return must be submitted and all tax paid to HMRC no later than 31st January 2020 to ensure that you avoid penalty charges from HMRC.
+All income tax due to HMRC needs to be paid in full by 31st January each year at the latest.
+For the 2021/22 tax year, your UK self assessment tax return must be submitted and all tax paid to HMRC no later than 31st January 2023 to ensure that you avoid penalty charges from HMRC.

 Can I claim a tax refund if I have overpaid?

 If you have paid tax in advance or collected at source from your income, then you will be able to claim a tax refund for any tax paid which is in excess of the tax owed.
 If your taxable income is below the personal allowances, you will be able to claim back all of your tax paid.
-There are timeframes in place for making a claim – currently you can only claim a tax refund for money paid as far back as April 2015.
+There are timeframes in place for making a claim – up until 5th April 2022 you can only claim a tax refund for money paid as far back as April 2017.

 If you have not paid tax in advance then it is highly unlikely that you would be due a tax rebate, but you will still need to complete a UK tax return every year if you meet the criteria.